 - improving the capacity of local communities to educate and raise awareness of suicide.

 Our Choose Life website provides details of Scotland’s 32 local authority area plans.
-You can also find the coordinators with responsibility for delivering the plan (external).
+You can also find the coordinators with responsibility for delivering the local plans.
+You can contact your local coordinator for more information about your local action plan.

 If you are interested in our work in this area, you can email the Suicide Prevention team.